jack0088/sparklist/README.md

 ## acknowledgement

-All of this is very rudimentary work in progress and subject to change.
+All of this is very rudimentary work-in-progress and subject to change.
+In fact, I've rewritten the entire server core code about 3x times now.
 Nothing of this should be used in production.

 *Currently I'm re-writing the passwordless Swoop service integration.
 The goal is to trigger an authentication check on every client request.
 The router can ask for different permissions while dispatching and responding to a request which makes things simple to manage.*